 You should also be prepared for copays, as some health insurance companies deem a telemedicine appointment comparable to an in-person visit, and so these could be subject to the same co-pays and payments.
 If you have ongoing prescription medication costs and don’t have coverage, you may also want to check out our guide to the best Medicare Part D plans.

 How to protect yourself when outside

-The CDC updated coronavirus guidelines for summer and beyond include measures for keeping yourself safe when taking part in outdoor activities with people outside of your household.
-They also include a list off COVID-essential items that you should keep on your person at all times.
+In February, the CDC updated its coronavirus guidelines for how to keep yourself safe when taking part in outdoor activities with people outside of your household.
+They also include a list of COVID-essential items to keep on your person.
 These include:

 - A cloth face covering